 For Grab or Go-Jek to be able to implement having a super app as big as WeChat, they need to be 2 things for the consumers.
 They need to be ubiquitous and they need to be requisite.

 This is not a race with runner-ups.
 Both companies are aware of this from their history as disruptors in the industry.
 Once one company attains super app status, the other will only be left hitchhiking.
 “If you’re not seizing it, before you know it you’re going to be sitting on somebody else’s platform.”
 Mark Foster, SVP of IBM Global Services.

 Digital Transformation will be a battle of platforms.
 This battle of the Southeast Asian ride-hailing startups shows us the landscape of Digital Transformation in SEA.

 SEA Digital Transformation

 Funding from huge investors demonstrates the acceptance and widening reach of Digital Transformation in Southeast Asia.
 It will be further strengthened once local service providers choose a platform that will be offered by either Grab or Go-Jek.
-Eventually, this will get the government involved for regulation, funding and infrastructure.
+Eventually, this will get the government involved in regulation, funding, and infrastructure.

 All roads will lead to services being delivered digitally to an average consumer.
-The world will truly be within our fingertips.
+The world will truly be at our fingertips.